petrvanblokland/DesignDesignSpace/Program2019-03-10-Scales.md

 <a name="running-a-home-studio"/>
 ## Running a home studio with employees, while raising a family

 Examples and cases from our own experience.
 What worked for us and what didn't.
-Points of view, excersices and feedback.
+Points of view, excercises and feedback.
 The dilemma of choosing focus.
 Roles and rules.
 The choice of not working overtime.
 Employer or designer?
 Friends or families?
 The workshop gives students a wide variety of strategies and scenarios.

 ~~~